jrmeyerhofer/LITA2017/Lesson_5/README.md

       .addToUi();
 }
 ```
-5. First, you'll see something familar.
+5. First, you'll see something familiar.
 The onOpen() function that will create a custom menu for us to run from our sheet.
 6. Save. *[Remember you may have to authorize your script.](../authorize.md)* Then manually run the onOpen function to create the menu.
 7. The other code is new, so let's walk through it:<br />
 This code gets the active sheet, then sets the value of cell B1.
 This is a nice way to visually see what the code is doing.